“Well, I guess qigong isn’t for me then,” I said out loud.

 8. Less is more.
 Some beginners are so enthusiastic that they practice for 2 hours a day.
 Of course, they burn out within a few weeks.
 With my qigong method, we focus on high-quality sessions that last about 10-15 minutes.
 This is totally doable, and gets great results.

 9. Practice somewhere safe.
 We typically close our eyes during practice, so make sure the space around you is safe.
 Don’t practice on a cliff, for example.
-This rule is especially important for those who’ve learned Flowing Breeze Swaying Willows (a skill that I teach in my 101 workshop).
+This rule is especially important for those who’ve learned Flowing Breeze Swaying Willows (a skill that I teach in my 101 program).

 10. Avoid unclean spaces.
 The energy in bathrooms, cemeteries, and near garbage bins is unclean or negative for humans.
 This isn’t woo woo.
 It’s common sense.
 Going to these places is fine, but going into a meditative state to cultivate energy in these places — not good.
 Since it’s easy enough to find another space to practice, I’ve kept this rule.
 I understand that it’s sometimes convenient to sneak into the bathroom for quick stress relief, but just sneak outside instead.

 11. Avoid thunderstorms.
 Not because you’ll get struck by lightning, but because the energy is too charged.
 I learned the importance of this rule the hard way when I moved to the lightning capital of the United States.
 Thunderstorms are so common in Florida that this really interfered with my practice.
 What I found was that I could count between the flash and the thunder.
 If I could count more than 30 seconds between them, then it was okay to practice.
 Otherwise, it was better to wait.
-(If I didn’t wait, then I would feel wired and have trouble sleeping that night.)
+(If I didn’t wait, then I would feel wired and might have trouble sleeping that night.)

 12. Avoid strong winds.
 A gentle breeze is fine, but if the wind is too strong, it may disturb your energy.
 This follows the principles of Traditional Chinese Medicine.
 It’s easy enough to avoid strong wind, so this rule is okay.